Turner Watercolor Review, Artists Color Chart Swatches, Lightfast Tests

 --- Images coming soon ---

 My first order from Jerry's Artarama had a manufacturing issue where the tube buttom was never rolled up, instead held together by dry paint.
-Thinking this was a fluke I tried again from other big retailers with high traffic (to help avoid getting old stock) like Jacksons and Amazon, only to be met with paints that had odd textural issues (Evergreen and Sap Green) or streaky gel-like binder.
-Often colors had little to no salt texture reaction even if I expected they would (that lack of reaction is normal in granulating colors indicating coarse or heavy pigment particles, but some of these appear to be a binder issue preventing flow).
+Thinking this was a fluke I tried again from other big retailers with high traffic (to help avoid getting old stock) like Jacksons and Amazon, only to be met with paints that had odd textural issues (a gritty Evergreen and Sap Green) or streaky gel-like binder (like bad acrylic paint).
+Some colors had little to no salt texture reaction even if I expected they would (lack of reaction is normal in granulating colors indicating coarse or heavy pigment particles, but some of these appear to be a binder issue preventing flow).

 RARE PIGMENTS: They offer some pigments that are hard to find elsewhere.
 As much as I like to collect pigments, there are some that should never be used to make paints.
 This includes the weak, gummy Maya Yellow, Maya Red, Maya Blue PB82, Cobalt Violet PV47.
 The "Mayan" pigments all had a jello-like consistency that does not work well for setting up half pans from your tubes.
 They were also the weakest and hardest to re-wet of the colors I tried.
 While I was on Jackson's art supply site I noticed that under Maya Blue's reviews several people have described these paints as "Soapy, too much binder, glue-like, not worth it, weak." etc. and I agree.